mohr-cai/safegpt-docs/README.md

-# Mintlify Starter Kit

-Click on `Use this template` to copy the Mintlify starter kit.
-The starter kit contains examples including

-- Guide pages
-- Navigation
-- Customizations
+# BusinessGPT Documentation

+This repository contains the documentation for BusinessGPT powered by Eraneos.
+The documentation includes:

+- Product features and capabilities
-- API Reference pages
+- API Reference
-- Use of popular components
+- Security and compliance information
+- Getting started guides

 ### Development